nilkamalsaha/Exploratory-Data-Analysis/README.md

 A. Frequency table: You can create a frequency table with the .value_counts() method

 B. Histogram: You can create a histogram by passing a DataFrame column to sns.histplot()

+These are some common distributions you’ll encounter as a data scientist:

+-  Normal distribution
+-  Binomial distribution
+-  Uniform distribution
+-  Poisson distribution